stablekernel/aqueduct/doc/db/header.md

 Note that, by default, transient properties are not serialized or deserialized.

 It is important to understand that a `Model` is a effectively a wrapper around a `Map<String, dynamic>`.
 This `Map` is the *backing* of the `Model` object.
-A `Model` object's values are stored in this `Map` - when you access a property of a model object, the name of the property is transformed into a `String` key and evaluated against the backing.
-This is why the model type *implements* its persistent type - the actual storage for the properties declared in the persistent type are dynamically implemented by the `Model`'s backing map.
+A `Model` object's values are stored in this `Map` - when you access a property of a model object, the name of the property is transformed into a `String` key in the backing map.
+This is why the model type *implements* its persistent type - the actual storage for the properties are in this backing map, inherited from `Model`.

 ### Serialization and Deserialization